jakee417/jakee417.github.io/_posts/2025-03-28-harmonic-oscillators.md

 >
 > From [Lenz's law](https://en.wikipedia.org/wiki/Lenz%27s_law) we know that the *current induced in a circuit due to a change in a magnetic field is directed to oppose the change in flux and to exert a mechanical force which opposes the motion*.
 >
 > Since the capacitor will be sending current through the inductor which creates a magnetic field, the inductor will then have an [electromotive force](https://en.wikipedia.org/wiki/Electromotive_force) (emf) which affects the capacitor.
-The following animation from [wikipedia](https://commons.wikimedia.org/w/index.php?curid=26859039) makes this more clear:
+The following animation from [wikipedia](https://commons.wikimedia.org/w/index.php?curid=26859039) visualizes this:
 >
 > ![LC Circuit](assets/img/custom/Tuned_circuit_animation_3_300ms.gif)
 >